Mappy7777/FinalProjectCSCI3390/README.md

 ## Advantages
 Our algorithm runs appears to run in constant rounds which is extremely good.
 We are unable to prove this though as this is happening on accident.
 The Israeli-Itai algorithm is supposed to run in O(logn) rounds which is already good, but our algorithm finished in 1 round for all of the datasets.
 Since it runs in only one rounds it is unlikley that it achieves a 1/2-approximation ratio.
 The Israeli-Itai algorithm achieves this, but it runs in O(logn) rounds.
 If we were to guess it probably produces a O(1/logn)x(1/2) approximation ratio.
-But, it was impossible for us to prove this as our algorithm runs in 1 round by accident. references:Israeli, A. Itai, "A Fast and Simple Randomized Parallel Algorithm for Maximal Matching"
+But, it was impossible for us to prove this as our algorithm runs in 1 round by accident.
+# References:
+Israeli, A. Itai, "A Fast and Simple Randomized Parallel Algorithm for Maximal Matching"